 If you would like to contact any staff member, you may call the main office at (215) 400-3940 or email the staff member directly.
 Staff are available to make an appointment to meet with parents.
 Please see the School Directory tab for email addresses.

 Important information about the Student Code of Conduct, the LINC uniform, cell phones, and SEPTA Keycards, may be found in the Policies tab.

 Keycard Information for Student Transportation

 Students will no longer use a SEPTA transpass for transportation.
 SEPTA is providing eligible students with one SEPTA Keycard for the year.
-Mrs. Thomas, Dean of Students, will assign all Keycards and distribute them on the first day of school.
+Keycards will be distributed on the first day of school.

 *Keycard eligibility is based on the student’s address and must be a minimum of 1.5 miles away from school.
 Please be sure to keep your address updated with the main office.
 The LINC High School does not approve or deny Keycard requests, eligibility is decided by The School District of Philadelphia’s Office of Transportation.